How to Learn Spanish for Kids: 8 Fun Websites to Jumpstart Their Learning

 Plaza Sésamo offers great videos, audio resources, games, stories, songs, articles and printable activities.
 Even better, these resources are specifically geared toward a native Spanish-speaking audience.

-This means that the resources available on Plaza Sésamo may be difficult for beginning Spanish speakers—at first.
-But the benefit of this Spanish-language programming is that it offers a fully immersive learning experience for young children.
+This means that the resources may be difficult for beginning Spanish speakers—at first.
+But the benefit is that it offers a fully immersive learning experience for young children.

-In other words, Plaza Sésamo may not specifically drill vocabulary or grammar concepts, but it’ll teach young children to absorb Spanish media designed for native speakers.
+In other words, Plaza Sésamo will teach young children to absorb Spanish media designed for native speakers.
 This will lead to quick gains in Spanish literacy and comprehension skills.

 Best for Gamification: Duolingo